-- Through matriculation at the College, a student neither loses the rights nor escapes the responsibility of citizenship. - 2.
-Obedience to the law being a primary duty of the citizen, the conviction of the student for violation of law renders him subject also to disciplinary action on the part of the College. - 3.
-A jury indictment for a felony or other offense of serious character suspends the student, without prejudice, until acquitant - 4.
-Illegal conduct, such as the drinking of intoxicating liquors, gambling, and dishonesty renders the student subject to suspension. - 5.
-Persons not registered in the College when accused of misconduct that affects college life and work, if former or pros-pective students, will have the known circumstances inscribed in their record as a presumption against their moral character.
+1. Through matriculation at the College, a student neither loses the rights nor escapes the responsibility of citizenship.

+2. Obedience to the law being a primary duty of the citizen, the conviction of the student for violation of law renders him subject also to disciplinary action on the part of the College.

+3. A jury indictment for a felony or other offense of serious character suspends the student, without prejudice, until acquitted.

+4. Illegal conduct, such as the drinking of intoxicating liquors, gambling, and dishonesty renders the student subject to suspension.

+5. Persons not registered in the College when accused of misconduct that affects college life and work, if former or prospective students, will have the known circumstances inscribed in their records as presumptions against their moral characters.
 They will not be later admitted to the College unless they can prove moral desirability.

+STUDENT LIFE]